Healthy Tuna Salad

 To store: Transfer the salad to an airtight container and keep it in the fridge for 3 to 4 days.

-More healthy picnic-style salad recipes
+More healthy picnic-style salads

 healthy tuna salad recipe.